Andrey Belousov

-Andrey Removich Belousov (Note: Андрей Рэмович Белоусов) (born 17 March 1959) is a Russian politician and economist, serving as the Minister of Defence since May 2024.
-From January 2020 to May 2024, he served as First Deputy Prime Minister of Russia.
-Previously, he was an Aide to the President of Russia and Minister of Economic Development.
+Andrey Removich Belousov (Note: Андрей Рэмович Белоусов) (born 17 March 1959) is a Russian politician and economist, serving as the minister of defence of Russia since 14 May 2024.

+From January 2020 to May 2024, he served as first deputy prime minister of Russia.
+Previously, he was an aide to the president of Russia and minister of economic development.

-Belousov has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.
+Belousov has the Federal State civilian service rank of 1st class Active State Councillor of the Russian Federation.

 Early life

 Belousov was born in Moscow on 17 March 1959.
 His mother was a chemist and his father was an economist who worked in the State Planning Committee.
 Belousov went to the prestigious secondary school focused on mathematics and physics (now known as Lyceum named after V.F.
 Ovchinnikov).

-His younger brother Dmitry (born in 1972) is an economist who works as director of the Analysis and Forecasting of Macroeconomic Processes Laboratory of the Institute of Economic Forecasting of the Russian Academy of Sciences.
+His younger brother Dmitry (born in 1972) is an economist who works as Director of the Analysis and Forecasting of Macroeconomic Processes Laboratory of the Institute of Economic Forecasting of the Russian Academy of Sciences.

 Education

-Belousov studied economics at the Faculty of Economics of the Moscow State University which he graduated from with honors with a major in economic cybernetics in 1981.
+Belousov studied economics at the Faculty of Economics of the Moscow State University, from which he graduated with honors with a major in economic cybernetics in 1981.

-In 1986, he defended his thesis on the topic "Simulation approach to modeling interrelated processes of formation and use of circulating capital" at the Central Economic Mathematical Institute and became a candidate of economic sciences.
+In 1986, he defended his thesis on the topic Simulation approach to modeling interrelated processes of formation and use of circulating capital at the Central Economic Mathematical Institute and became a Candidate of Economic Sciences.

-In 2006, Belousov defended his thesis on the topic "Contradictions and prospects for the development of the system of the reproduction of the Russian economy" at the Institute of Economic Forecasting of the Russian Academy of Sciences and became a doctor of economic sciences.
+In 2006, Belousov defended his thesis on the topic Contradictions and prospects for the development of the system of the reproduction of the Russian economy at the Institute of Economic Forecasting of the Russian Academy of Sciences and became a Doctor of Economic Sciences.

 Career

 Academic career

-From 1981 to 1986, Belousov was probationer-researcher and then junior researcher in the simulation laboratory of human-machine systems of the Central Economic Mathematical Institute.
+From 1981 to 1986, Belousov was a probationer-researcher and then a junior researcher in the simulation laboratory of human-machine systems of the Central Economic Mathematical Institute.
 From 1991 to 2006, he was head of a laboratory of the Institute of Economic Forecasting of the Russian Academy of Sciences.
-He was external advisor to the prime minister from 2000 to 2006.
+He was external advisor to the Prime Minister from 2000 to 2006.

 Ministry of Economic Development (2006–2013)

-Belousov served as deputy minister of economic development and trade for two years from 2006 to 2008.
+Belousov served as Deputy Minister of Economic Development and Trade for two years from 2006 to 2008.

-From 2008 to 2012, he was director of the finances and economic department in the Russian Prime Minister's office.
+From 2008 to 2012, he was Director of the Finance and Economic Department in the Russian Prime Minister's office.